MOVEMENT AND IDENTIFICATION

 - Brucellosis Vaccination metal tag: similar to the NUES tag, but orange to indicate that the animal has been Calfhood vaccinated for Brucellosis

-- Scrapie Flock tag: white plastic panel tag with flock ID, or metal serial tag with flock ID, or metal serial tag distributed by our office
+- Scrapie Flock tag: white plastic panel tag with flock ID, metal serial tag with flock ID, or metal serial tag distributed by our office

 - Swine Premises Identification Number (PIN) tag: plastic tag used for slaughter swine